-Four female improvers to every female worker receiving not
+Four female improvers to every female worker receiving not less than 49s. per week of 44 hours.

-(3) Terms of Engagement.-Employees who work less than 44 hours in any week may be paid pro rata according to the number of hours worked.
+(3) TERMS OF ENGAGEM ENTEmployees wh ho v work less than 44 hours in any week may be paid pro rata according to the number of hours worked. .
+4 •